vedantkesharia/codeshastraxi_AambaDB/readme.md

 - **Risk scoring system** for prioritizing anomalies
 - **Automated alerts** for critical issues

+### 📞 **AI-Powered Voice Incident Resolution**
+- Restaurant owners can initiate an automated AI call directly from a flagged transaction
+- **Zapier** orchestrates the automated calling workflow
+- **Bland AI** places contextual AI-powered voice calls to the relevant staff member
+- Transaction and anomaly details are provided to the AI agent before the call
+- The AI agent explains the flagged entry and gathers additional information from the employee
+- Conversations are automatically **recorded and transcribed**
+- AI-generated summaries are created from the call transcripts
+- Call transcripts, summaries, and incident details are stored in the database
+- Restaurant owners can review the complete call history and AI-generated summaries from the mobile application

 ### 📊 **Advanced Analytics Dashboard**
 - **Interactive visualizations** with multiple chart types (bar, line, pie, area, heatmap)
 - **Revenue tracking** and performance metrics